 Meursault awakens at dawn.
 The caretaker ushers all the others out, and one by one they shake Meursault's hand.

 Meursault has more coffee (he's good at that) and goes to sign papers at the director’s office.
 He is offered one last chance to look at his mother's body, but declines.

-The director informs him that Thomas Perez, Madame Meursault’s boyfriend at the home, will also be attending the funeral.
-Meursault is all "My mom had a boyfriend?" and we’re all, "Rock on, Lady Meursault."
+The director informs him that Thomas Perez, Madame Meursault's boyfriend at the home, will also be attending the funeral.
+Meursault thinks, "My mom had a boyfriend?"
+(We think, "Get it, Lady Meursault.")